OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

     which produces:

     ``` {.example}
-    /homeappl/home/jyybioxx
+    /home/jyybioxx
     ```

--   So you are now in the folder `jyybioxx`, which is itself contained in `home`, which is contained in `homeappl`, which is at the root of the file system (`/`, there is no parent directory above).
+-   So you are now in the folder `jyybioxx`, which is itself contained in `home`, which is at the root of the file system (`/`, there is no parent directory above).

 3. Adding options to a command
 ------------------------------